01-edu/public/subjects/ai/credit-scoring/README.md

 Implement a program that takes as input the trained model, the customer id ... and returns:

 - the score and the SHAP force plot associated with it
-- Plotly visualisations that show:
+- Plotly visualization that show:
   - key variables describing the client and its loan(s)
   - comparison between this client and other clients